throwaway96/dejavuln-autoroot/README.md

 ## Troubleshooting

-If the script fails, you must delete `autoroot.once` from the USB drive before it will run again.
+If the script fails, you must delete `autoroot.once` from the USB drive and/or reboot the TV before it will run again.

 A log file named `autoroot.log` should be created on the USB drive.